xudd/xudd/docs/source/intro.rst

    of old snaked their tentacles across the surface of the Earth, destroying and reshaping.
 The followers of the Cult of XUDD saw it and knew: if it was not good, it was at least right; it was the order of things as they were always meant to be.

+   And so the followers saw themselves for what they were: actors upon the stage of the world.
+As the Hives emerged, as if they had grown out of the boils of the earth itself, they filed themselves within them, ready to do their service to the greater colonies.

    Submit, and be awoken at last.

-     -- The First Tome of XUDD, The Awakening: Section 23:8
+     -- The First Tome of XUDD, The Awakening: Section 23:8-10

 Why XUDD?